kidaa30/RealTimeTraffic/README.md

 To Deploy:
 ====

-(1) you need a powerfull storm cluster, storm.apache.org;
+(1) you need a powerfull storm cluste: http://storm.apache.org;

-(2) you need a whole city GIS(geographic information system) road databaes or .shp files;
+(2) you need a whole city GIS(geographic information system) road databaes or   ArcGIS .shp files;

 (3) you need to download open sourced geoTools .jar file and put in  folder storm/lib.